We recommend you monitor your financial aid progress through MyU: My Finances.

 It is in your best interest to file the FAFSA before the priority filing date at each school you are considering.
 Some financial aid programs have limited funding and deadline requirements.

-- This is the deadline to ensure that new, incoming freshmen receive an estimated award prior to the May 1 enrollment confirmation deadline.
+- This is the deadline to ensure that new, incoming freshmen receive an estimated financial aid award prior to the May 1 enrollment confirmation deadline.

 - Priority deadline for returning students: April 15